raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 You have all the components of your game working now.
 Awesome, but... they don't do anything when they **collide**. **Colliding** is when two objects touch each other.
 You need to detect the **collision** between the game's objects and write some scripts that do something when a **collision** is detected.

 + Before you start, tagging the asteroid prefab will be helpful.
 Tag the asteroid prefab with "asteroid".
-Also take this step to attach the "DestroyLaser" and "DestroyAsteroid" scripts to their prefabs.
+Also take this step to attach the "DestroyLaser" and "DestroyAsteroid" scripts to their game objects if you haven't already done so.

+### Lasers colliding with asteroids

 + Open the C# script called "DestroyLaser".
 Add the following code to the script: